 A vacation package combines multiple travel elements into an all-inclusive price.
 This price is usually lower than if the elements were purchased separately.
 Volume purchasing makes this possible.
 Any of the following elements (or others) can be present in a package: air transportation, lodgings/accommodations, meals, motorcoach, rail or private vehicle, entertainment, car rental, airport transfers, sightseeing, etc. One or more destinations can be involved, and optional elements can be added.

 Yes.
-Travel agents are professionals with travel savvy who have the latest information, first-hand knowledge and experience in all phases of travel.
+Travel advisors are professionals with travel savvy who have the latest information, first-hand knowledge and experience in all phases of travel.
 They know the tour operators and can be especially helpful in arranging all-inclusive tours.
-Agents can translate a traveler's preferences into those specific packages that will best satisfy each traveler's needs, style and budget.
+Advisors can translate a traveler's preferences into those specific packages that will best satisfy each traveler's needs, style and budget.
+Find a USTOA Certified Travel Advisor.

-It means that the tour operator has been in business at least three years and has 18 industry references.
+It means that the tour operator, USTOA Active Member, has been in business at least three years and has 18 industry references.
 Additionally, the company must participate in the USTOA $1 Travelers Assistance Program by posting a $1 million security to be used solely for reimbursing consumers in the case of bankruptcy or insolvency.
 The symbol also represents commitment to truth, accuracy and clarity in advertising.
 In a nutshell, a company deserving your confidence.

 A travel vacation should not only be an unforgettable experience, but offer solid peace of mind.
 That’s why USTOA created a consumer protection fund which protects consumers who book with our Active Members.Learn More